Secure Use of U-M Box

 Use only a shared U-M Box account that has been set up for sensitive data, and put sensitive data only in the shared account folders set up specifically for that purpose.

 Do not put sensitive data in folders owned by individual users at U-M or in folders owned by Box users outside of U-M. See Shared U-M Box Accounts for how to request and use a shared account.
 When you make your request, ask for an account for use with sensitive data.

 Check with your unit manager/supervisor to see whether your unit places additional restrictions on sensitive data, or your use of the data is subject to additional laws and regulations.

 You don't need to do anything to meet this requirement; folders are not synced unless you set up Box Sync and turn sync on for the specific folder.
 Box Sync makes a copy of the data in U-M Box on your device, typically a laptop or desktop computer, and keeps it synchronized.
 This copy might not have appropriate restrictions set up.
+Additionally, when using Box Drive, U-M sensitive data should not be marked for offline storage/access to personal machines.
 In general, you should not make additional copies of sensitive data unless they are truly needed and you have applied appropriate access restrictions to them.
 Having additional copies of the data increases the risk of unintended and inappropriate access.

 Secure Collaboration with U-M Box